Lemoncode/master-frontend-lemoncode/04-frameworks/09-microfrontends/02-different-bundlers/README.md

 ```

 > `manifest: true` is needed to generate the `mf-manifest.json` file required by the host application.
+>
+> `filename`: Also required to generate the main module-federation entrypoint.
+[Reference](https://github.com/module-federation/vite)

 Let's add the `index.html` file needed by Vite: